Research Internship for Young Academics (RIYA) Program

 - Scan of passport or government-issued ID

-Deadline to submit the formal application and supplemental materials: To be decided given COVID-19 conditions and travel restrictions.
+Deadline to submit the formal application and supplemental materials: To be provided on individual basis.

-Four scholars participated in RIYA 2019 from top-ranked mechanical engineering programs across India.
+Three scholars participated in RIYA 2020 entirely online from top-ranked mechanical engineering programs across India.
 Read more about their experience.

 Indian Institute of Technology – Madras